Sonora Rally © 2015-2018 All rights reserved

 We understand that 150 miles may be too far for some bikes and quads that are not ideally setup for rally competition.
 We will provide additional "intermediate" moto fuel stops supporting a maximum fuel range of approximately 90 miles (145km).
 However, the intermediate gas stop(s) will be "on the clock", so you would loose a minute or two gassing up that extra time.
 In some cases your crew are not allowed at the intermediate gas stops, so you will have to top off on your own, from the gas cans the race organization places at that point.

-Cars, trucks, UTVs and Safari entries should have fuel range of at least 150 miles (240km).
+Cars, trucks, UTVs and Adventure Raid entries should have fuel range of at least 150 miles (240km).
 More range is better!
 Keep in mind fuel range is much worse in sand and dunes than what you would normally get, so give yourself plenty of margin!
 For those cars and UTVs that can not make the 150 mile distance, we allow them to gas up at the intermediate (90 mile) moto gas stops (with fuel they supply), but they will receive a 10 minute penalty if they stop for gas at these intermediate moto gas stops.

 For reference, Dakar moto/quad rules require a range of 250km plus 20% margin, which is 186 miles (300km).